nokia/stm-benchmark/README.md

 We've implemented Lee's algorithm with various Scala STMs.
 We've tried to implement the algorithm as similar as reasonably possible in every implementation, but we didn't write (intentionally) unidiomatic code just to be more similar.
-The tested/measured STMs are as follows (with some remarks for each implementation):
+The tested/measured STMs are (in alphabetic order) as follows (with some remarks for each implementation):

 - [Cats STM](https://github.com/TimWSpence/cats-stm) in folder [cats-stm](/cats-stm).
   - We run the Cats STM transactions on a Cats Effect runtime, which they're designed to run on.